paschalidoud/mesh_fusion_simple/README.md

-# Watertight and Simplified Meshes through TSDF Fusion
+# Watertight and Simplified Meshes through TSDF Fusion and ManifoldPlus

 This repository contains a simple Python pipeline for obtaining watertight meshes from arbitrary triangual meshes.
+We provide a simple to use python wrapper for two methods that can be used for watertight conversion: (i) [mesh-fusion](https://github.com/davidstutz/mesh-fusion) by David Stutz and (ii) [ManifoldPlus](https://github.com/hjwdzh/ManifoldPlus) by Jingwei Huang.
-The code is adapted from [mesh-fusion](https://github.com/davidstutz/mesh-fusion) by David Stutz.
-Note that [mesh-fusion](https://github.com/davidstutz/mesh-fusion) is largely based on adapted versions of Gernot Riegler's [pyrender](https://github.com/griegler/pyrender) and [pyfusion](https://github.com/griegler/pyfusion); it also uses [PyMCubes](https://github.com/pmneila/PyMCubes).
+Our code is adapted by [mesh-fusion](https://github.com/davidstutz/mesh-fusion), which in turn uses on adapted versions of Gernot Riegler's [pyrender](https://github.com/griegler/pyrender) and [pyfusion](https://github.com/griegler/pyfusion); it also uses [PyMCubes](https://github.com/pmneila/PyMCubes).

-In case you use any of this code, please make sure to cite David's work:
+In case you use any of this code, please make sure to cite David's and Jingwei's work:

     @article{Stutz2018ARXIV,
         author    = {David Stutz and Andreas Geiger},